By Rachel Schneider

 To monitor compliance to specific resource consent (discharge) conditions, determine efficiency and operation parameters before and after wastewater treatment, and to monitor trials for acceptance criteria during project commissioning, Fonterra conducts ongoing sampling programs to perform analysis and characterization of wastewater composition.

-"We also perform sampling to gain measurement of product loss components to compare against process control targets," says Fonterra senior technologist Harold Prieditis.
+"We also perform sampling to gain measurement of product loss components to compare against process control targets," said Fonterra Senior Technologist Harold Prieditis.
 "From this data we initiate corrective action for loss minimization where applicable."
-Prieditis says yield enhancement through loss reduction and continuous improvement is an important strategy for Fonterra.
-"At a current value of about $5.20/kg milk solids, significant financial gains are possible by reducing losses by even a small amount."

 Sampling at Fonterra's many processing plants is conducted from process pipelines, or from wastewater sumps and drains, either inside or external to the plant.